 LWD provides habitat for many aquatic organisms.
 It provides a hard substrate for the colonisation of many species of bacteria, fungi and algae which form complex encrusting biofilms, essential components of carbon and nutrient pathways in aquatic systems.
 It is an important habitat for aquatic invertebrates and typically supports specific assemblages different from the fauna of other habitat types.
 Some species use the wood as a hard attachment site to filter feed, but most species feed upon the encrusting biofilms or occasionally the wood itself.
 Some macroinvertebrate species also use LWD as a hard substrate on which to attach eggs.
 LWD is also a major habitat for many species of fish and is the major habitat in rivers with low substrate heterogeneity and without other forms of complex habitat structure.
 Fish utilise LWD and snags to avoid predators, shelter from direct sunlight, avoid high water velocities, as ambush sites used by predators to capture their prey, as territorial markers, as spawning sites for adhering eggs and as both adult and juvenile habitat.
 Snags also provide habitat for birds, turtles, frogs and aquatic mammals.

 In sand or silt dominated rivers, LWD can provide the only stable substrate for biota, particularly during periods of high velocity flows.
 In intermittently flowing rivers LWD can act as a drought refuge permitting the persistence of some species during dry spells.

 This page should be cited as:

-Department of Environment and Science, Queensland (2013) Riparian vegetation, WetlandInfo website, accessed 13 April 2023.
-Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/components/flora/riparian-vegetation.html
+Department of Environment, Science and Innovation, Queensland (2013) Riparian vegetation, WetlandInfo website, accessed 1 February 2024.
+Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/components/biota/flora/flora-structural/riparian-vegetation.html